Not everyone who has contact with children needs a Working with Children (WWC) Check.

 Under the Child Employment Act 2003, you are doing child-related work if you are supervising a child under the age of 15 in employment so you need a WWC Check.
 For more information go to Business Victoria.

 Who is exempt from the WWC Check?

-The Act lists a number of circumstances where a person does not need a WWC Check, even though they are engaged in child-related work.
-See Exemptions for details.
+The Act lists the circumstances in which a person does not need a WWC Check even if they are doing child-related work.
+For more information, go to Exemptions.

 All ministers of religion are required to get a WWC Check unless the contact they have with children is only occasional and always incidental to their work.

 Child-related work for ministers of religion is defined more broadly than for everyone else.
 For ministers, child-related work is not limited to work involving direct and unsupervised contact with children.
 Any contact with children, unless it is only occasional and incidental, is enough to trigger the requirement to get checked.
 This would include having children present in their congregation, or attendance at schools or children’s camps, even when all their contact with children is supervised.

 The only time a minister does not require a WWC Check is when any contact with children is only occasional and never a part of the minister’s normal duties.
 This might occur, for example, for ministers with purely administrative roles within a church’s bureaucracy.

 By law, you cannot apply for a WWC Check if you:

 - have previously been given a Negative Notice unless: